ShouyiLeee/CS313.P11.KHTN-FinalProject/README.md

    ```

 ## Repository Structure
-- `datasets/`: Contains the datasets used in this project.
-- `models/`: Includes implementations of the four methods.
+- `Demo/`: The Streamlit Demo Website for visualize result of project.
+- `Result/`: Stores evaluation results of experimental.
-- `scripts/`: Training and evaluation scripts.
+- `SimpleNetModel`: Training and evaluation scripts.
-- `results/`: Stores evaluation results and visualizations.
+- `TrainLoss`: Stores evaluation results and visualizations.
+- `model/`: Includes pretrained models of each type of object in 3 dataset.
 - `README.md`: Project description.

 ## Results
 The performance of each method on the three datasets is summarized, highlighting strengths and weaknesses.
-Detailed results and insights are provided in the `Results` section of the project repository.
+Detailed results and insights are provided in the `Result` section of the project repository.

 ### GoodsAD Dataset